Skip to content

 Core Components

-The semantic layer has two main pieces that work together.
-Think of them as building blocks — you start with semantic models, then build metrics on top.
+The semantic layer has two pieces that build on each other: semantic models first, then metrics on top.

 Semantic Models